 Battery and Power

 Our clipper selection offered two power sources: corded and cordless with a rechargeable battery.
-In our research, we found that the corded models held more of the prosumer and professional standards.
+The corded models held more of the prosumer and professional standards.
 Their features are built for long-term and frequent usage, but a cord can pose its own complications with maneuverability.
 On the other hand, the cordless models range in their battery quality for both the charging and run time.
 Some cordless models also boast the ability to be used while plugged into the charger.

 For the cordless options, we took into account both the time it took to get to a full charge and to drain the battery fully.
 The Wahl Lithium Ion Pro has an impressive 15-minute charge time and 2-hour battery life, which is 10x faster charging than its runner-up, the oneisall with a 2.5-hour charge time and 2.5-hour battery life.
 If you have numerous dogs to trim or a large dog with thick fur that takes longer than normal, these are great options.